 It is three o'clock.
-The early dinner is over at Gorse Cottage; as Violet puts it, the one excitement of the day has come to an end.
+The early dinner is over at Gorse Cottage; as Violet and thus, instead of remaining always puts it, the one excitement of the day has come to an end.

-Before a freshly-lighted fire Mrs. Wilden sits enveloped in a white knitted shawl; she has established herself for an afternoon doze, and looks upon the whole tolerably comfortable.
+Before a freshly-lighted fire Mrs. Wilden sits enveloped in a white knitted shawl; she has established herself for an afternoon deze, and looks upon the whole tolerably comfortable.
 The same cannot be said of her niece Violet, who is established beside the low casement window in a folding American chair with carpet seat.
-A look of utter boredom mars her pretty face, whilst her pale pink costume is inartistically finished off by a woolen antimacassar-striped scarlet and black; she holds a book in her hands, but seems to be thinking rather than reading, and evidently her thoughts are not like her dress, rose colored.
+A look of utter boredom mars her pretty face. whilst her pale pink costume is inartistically finished off by a woolen antimacassar-striped scarlet and black; she holds a book in her hands, but seems to be thinking rather than reading, and evidently her thoughts are not like her dress, rose colored.